MooseValley/FPGA-Memory-File-Converter/README.md

-# FPGA Memory File Converter
+# FPGA Memory File Converter: Lattice XP2 FPGA to Xilinx Zynq FPGA

 My Github for this project:
 * https://github.com/MooseValley/FPGA-Memory-File-Converter

-The source code, input data file, JAR file, etc are all here - but it is command line only, so you wont see any GUI app when you run it.
+The source code, input data file, JAR file, etc are all here - but it is command line only (at this stage), so you wont see any GUI app when you run it.
+No command line parameters at this stage.
+Very rudimentary.

 You can download a ZIP of everything by clicking the green "**Code**" button on the right, and selecting "Download ZIP".